 - Students are able to (1) produce an accurate English translation of the set classical Latin text(s) with the aid of a dictionary; (2) demonstrate recall and mastery of classical Latin vocabulary and grammar through translation of passages of seen and unseen prose or verse without the aid of a dictionary; (3) contextualise and comment on selected passages from the set texts in terms of their historical, cultural, linguistic and literary features; (4) scan Latin hexameter and/or elegiac verse; and (5) conduct independent research in Latin literature demonstrating a familiarity with the discourse conventions of the discipline.

-- Typically this unit is assessed in the following ways: (1) a translation and comment exercise; (2) a research essay; and (3) an examination.
+- Indicative assessments in this unit are as follows: (1) a translation and comment exercise; (2) a research essay; and (3) an examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.